PayPal Checkout

 Better conversion rate

-The new design resulted in a decrease in checkout time from 2.5 minutes to 2.15 minutes and a 1% increase in conversion rate.
+The new design resulted in a decrease in checkout time from 2.5 minutes to 2.15 minutes , increases in conversion and elevated use of credit.

 Reduced mental load